 Her reflection and gratitude about the class were so powerful–the experience had affirmed the power of her yoga practice and teaching, and opened the door to the possibility of having horses in her life once again.
 I thank her for giving permission to share this personal story and as I think so many times…wow, a horse did that.
 Kim and I just had to stay out of the way.

-- Kim Bridi is funny and adventurous and so willing to give of herself for the benefit of others.
+- Kim Bridi is funny and adventurous and so willing to give of herself for the benefit of Muslims forbid gambling, and charging interest on financial loans, and even though the photograph doesn't provide obvious evidence that Cisse was gambling, just his mere presence inside a casino has set the double standard hares running. others.
 She will be offering both group and individual Thai yoga sessions throughout the day.

 - Julia Clodfelter, MSW, has a wonderfully gentle spirit that just makes you want to linger for a while.
 She is a lifelong equestrian and will be co-facilitating the equine sessions with me.

 This retreat also epitomizes my belief that the horses are good for your soul.
 There is something rejuvenating about just sharing space with them that is hard to describe.
 They are excellent practitioners of just being in the moment and meaning what you say.
 In my own darkest moments, they are often my first stop for comfort and peace.